Logo

 Behavior is communication.
 When we respond with calm, our kids learn how to calm themselves.
 Keep practicing.
 You’re not alone, and it’s gonna be OK.

-What age can my child start learning this?
+At what age can my child start learning cognitive reappraisal?

-What if my child has trouble talking about their feelings?
+What can I do if my child has trouble talking about their feelings during cognitive reappraisal?

 Citations: